anubhavsinha/seagator/README.md

 good potential results, which are among the top 10, according to some other state-of-the-art
 algorithm.

-seagator helps you to get a cumulative result without missing on any of the goodies.
+Seagator helps you to get a cumulative result without missing on any of the goodies.